-Insured persons with 15 years of contributions, including at least 5 years before 1995, can opt for a pension calculated as per category 1, above.
+Insured persons with at least 15 years of contributions, including 5 years before 1995, can opt for a pension calculated as per category 1, above.

-Category 3: For insured persons with at least 18 years of contributions as of December 31, 1995, the pension is based on a regressive percentage (from 2%, for annual earnings not greater than \notin 38,909.78, to 0.9%, for annual earnings greater than \notin 75,040.29) of reference earnings multiplied by the number of years of contributions up to 40 years.
+Category 3: For insured persons with at least 18 years of contributions as of December 31, 1995, the pension is based on a regressive percentage (from 2%, for annual earnings not greater than €38,909.78, to 0.9%, for annual earnings greater than €75,040.29) of reference earnings multiplied by the number of years of contributions up to 40 years.
 Reference earnings are equal to the average insured annual earnings during the last 5 years.
 Annual earnings for benefit calculation purposes are adjusted according to changes in the cost-of-living index for years before 1993 and changes in the retail price index for years after 1992.

-No increment is paid for the anticipated number of years between the date of the onset of disability and the normal retirement age.
+No increment is paid for the anticipated number of years between the insured's age on the date the disability began and the normal retirement age.

-The minimum monthly pension is €427.58.
+The minimum monthly pension is €443.12.